 But this certificate is my all-time favourite.

-I undertook a course at the University of Edinburgh, Scotland (UK) in chicken welfare and behaviour.
+I undertook a course hosted by the veterinary school of the University of Edinburgh, Scotland (UK) in chicken welfare and behaviour.
 I didn't do it for the certificate - I did it so I could provide my flock with the best care.

 Having it ensures that I share with you information about chicken keeping which is based on properly researched evidence provided by scientists and chicken keepers both qualified and expert in poultry husbandry.